 Part 6 Verification - must be dated and signed.

 Please note that the deadline for submitting your mandatory climate change report is 30 November.
-We had a number of late submissions last year (2021/22) which delayed analysis carried out under tight timescales by the Sustainable Scotland Network.

 Full reporting guidance is provided on the SSN website.
 For further support contact ccreporting@ed.ac.uk.